byt-ctrl/Arduino-LED-Gesture/README.md

 1. Open the Arduino IDE.
 2. Go to **File > Examples > Firmata > StandardFirmata**.
 3. Select your Arduino Uno and the correct port.
+4. If COM port is not showing TRY installing `CH 340 Driver` into your device
-4. Click **Upload** to upload the Firmata firmware to your Arduino.
+5. Click **Upload** to upload the Firmata firmware to your Arduino for communication between Arduino and Python Script

 ### 2️⃣ Upload the Python Script